dansholds/grapple-comps-min/content/posts/15474-pro-sport-grappling-newport-open.md

 REGISTRATION Registration fees will be offered at a discounted rate, then a normal rate, then a late entry rate.
 Discounts are offered if entering multiple categories.
-Please enter early for the best price.Registration open until 24/04/2024 (or when capacity is reached).
+Please enter early for the best price.Registration open until 19/05/2024 (or when capacity is reached).
 Please read our Refund/ Credit Policy page for details on cancellation.

-You can make changes to your registration via your Smoothcomp account until midnight on 24th April 2024.
+You can make changes to your registration via your Smoothcomp account until midnight on 19th May 2024.
 Event organisers may make changes to your division but it is the athlete's responsibility to move divisions if they wish.
-Instructions on how to make changes here https://support.smoothcomp.com/article/89-how-to-change-weightclass-or-cancelREFUNDS Please see our Refund/Credit policy page for details Refund/Credit policyWEIGH INS  Weigh ins are around half an hour before the start of your division.
+Instructions on how to make changes here https-//support.smoothcomp.com/article/89-how-to-change-weightclass-or-cancelREFUNDS Please see our Refund/Credit policy page for details Refund/Credit policyWEIGH INS  Weigh ins are around half an hour before the start of your division.
 We run a Smart Registration and Smart Weigh-In system which uses your Smoothcomp ID barcode.
 Please have this ready on arrival at the venue.
 This can be found on your Smoothcomp account section.
-There is also a video here on how to obtain this.https://vimeo.com/user169054688/prosportsmartweigh-inEVENT RULES-          Pro MMA fighters, competitive wrestlers and Judo Black belts must fight blue or above or face DQ.-          NoGi Competitors must wear rash guard and appropriate shorts/spats-          Please make sure you register in the correct weight division as failure to make weight will result
+There is also a video here on how to obtain this.https-//vimeo.com/user169054688/prosportsmartweigh-inEVENT RULES-          Pro MMA fighters, competitive wrestlers and Judo Black belts must fight blue or above or face DQ.-          NoGi Competitors must wear rash guard and appropriate shorts/spats-          Please make sure you register in the correct weight division as failure to make weight will result